kmerckae/panda_safe_hrc_tutorial/source/AI/data.rst

     cd /usr/local/zed/settings

 Open the .conf file, and in the LEFT_CAM_HD section, copy the cx, cy, fx and fy (line 46, 47, 48, 49) and replace the cx, cy, fx, fy variable in the calib.py in the convert folder.
-Go in the convert directory execute the convert.sh script.
-This script will convert in the right format every files needed for the AI trining.
+Then now go in the convert directory execute the convert.sh script.
+This script will convert in the right format every files needed for the AI training.

 .. code-block:: bash